What is CSW?

 What is this session about?

-The session will explore how trans, lesbian, bi+, and intersex women’s right to self-determination is shaped and often restricted by legal systems, institutional discrimination, and criminalization.
-Grounded in lived experiences, the discussion highlights how LBTI activists from the Global South challenge harmful narratives promoted by anti-gender movements, building resilience and strengthening community-led pathways to safety and justice.
+The session explored how trans, lesbian, bi+, and intersex women’s right to self-determination is shaped and often restricted by legal systems, institutional discrimination, and criminalization.
+Grounded in lived experiences, the discussion highlighted how LBTI activists from the Global South challenge harmful narratives promoted by anti-gender movements, building resilience and strengthening community-led pathways to safety and justice.

 13 March

-On Friday, 13th March, Erika Castellanos is a speaker at a closed executive meeting and will be joining the LBTI caucus reception at Outright International’s office.
+On Friday 13th March, GATE will be joining the LBTI caucus reception at Outright International’s office.

 16 March